How To Cure Erectile Dysfunction Naturally

 All of these effects are likely to contribute to or cause erectile dysfunction.

 In addition, studies have shown that men that are alcohol dependent are substantially more likely to suffer from erectile dysfunction.

 Watching Pornography and masturbating can numb a man’s senses and cause erectile dysfunction.

-The internet, computers and advances in technology have enabled pornography to provide your brain with many of the same sensations you get while having real sex.
+The internet, computers and advances in technology have enabled pornography to provide your brain with many of the same sensations you get when having real sex.

 In fact, pornography is able to provide more and stronger stimulus than real sex often does.